This is a web page.

 • You want one page that loads fast, looks like yours, and does exactly one job well.

-Here is the workflow that changed everything.
-You open an AI assistant and describe the tool: "A map of our chapters.
-Clicking one shows its region and phone number in a card on the right.
-Red accents, no default pop-ups."
+Here is the workflow that changed the trade.
+You open an AI assistant (Claude or ChatGPT, whichever your org allows) and describe the tool: "A globe that spins until you grab it.
+Clicking an earthquake shows its magnitude in a card, not a pop-up."
 The assistant writes the SDK code.
 You look at the result, ask for changes the way you would ask a colleague, and repeat until it is right.

 You are not typing JavaScript from memory.
 You are directing it.
 Your GIS judgment, the part you already have, is what steers: which layers, which fields, what the audience needs, what would mislead them.
 The assistant supplies syntax; you supply sense.

-Two honest cautions.
+Two cautions.
 First, you still test what it builds, the same way you would check a stranger's map before publishing it.
 Second, the first day feels unfamiliar.
-Every tool on this page after that first day feels like a superpower.
+After that first day, building any demo on this page feels like a superpower.

 Watch the four-minute film